torvalds/linux/Documentation/core-api/workqueue.rst

 ``WQ_FREEZABLE``
   A freezable wq participates in the freeze phase of the system suspend operations.
-Work items on the wq are drained and no new work item starts execution until thawed.
+Work items on the wq are drained and anal new work item starts execution until thawed.

 ``WQ_MEM_RECLAIM``